goshiphq/goship-cms/content/articles/electronics.md

 A successful electronics shipment starts with evaluating the composition of the items and separating them into pieces.
 This is necessary for safety purposes, so you know there is no chance of electronics being enabled during transit.
 Look at the item and carefully separate the accessories such as cords, chargers, adaptors, etc.

 Detached parts should be labeled and packed separately, too.
-It will help the customer to identify the pieces and understand how to connect them properly.
-Moreover, separating accessories will keep the space more organized so loose cords are not twisted together in the truck.
+It will help the customer identify the pieces and connect them correctly.
+Moreover, separating accessories will keep the space more organized, so loose cords are not twisted together in the truck.

 ### Monitoring systems